Singular Vector Perturbation under Gaussian Noise

-Recall that $Q_{A}$ and $R_{A}$ denote the QR decomposition of a matrix $A$.
-Now, we want to orthogonalize $UP$ and $VO$.
-For that purpose, for both sides of (7), we multiply them by $\left( \right)$ on the left, and $\left( \right)$ on the right.
+It can be directly verified that $(UP)_1^T(UP)_2=0$.
+This implies that $(UP)_1$ and $(UP)_2$ are orthogonal to each other, and the same result holds for $(VO)_1$ and $(VO)_2$.
+However, none of these four matrices are orthogonal matrices themselves.
+We orthogonalize them by multiplying both sides of equation \eqref{eq:diag} by $\left( \right)$ on the left, and by $\left( \right)$ on the right, where $Q_{A}$ and $R_{A}$ denote a QR decomposition of a matrix $A$.
 This way we obtain:

 where